Working with young people

-Africa has the youngest population in the world with more than 400 million young people between the ages of 15 and 35.
-This emerging human capital should be seen as a resource, not a problem.
-This is why Brazzaville Foundation wishes to integrate the issue of strengthening human capital in all the initiatives it supports, and to open a forum for African youth solutions.
+Africa has the youngest population in the world, with over 400 million young people aged between 15 and 35.
+This budding human capital must be seen as a resource, not a problem.
+This is why Brazzaville Foundation wishes to integrate the issue of strengthening human capital into all the initiatives it supports, and to open a forum for African youth solutions.

 Strengthening human capital

-According to a report by the United Nations Economic Commission for Africa, the demographic composition of the continent is predominantly young, with those under 35 representing nearly 60% of the population.
-A resource and lever for development, they face various obstacles: insufficient skills and a low rate of integration into the professional world; problems of valorisation and promotion of their qualifications; discriminatory behaviors linked to certain cultural practices that take precedence over skills in recruitment.
+According to a report by the United Nations Economic Commission for Africa, the demographic composition of the continent is predominantly young, with the under-35s accounting for almost 60% of the population.
+A resource and lever for development, they face a number of obstacles: insufficient skills and a low rate of integration into the professional world; problems of valorisation and promotion of their qualifications; discriminatory behavior linked to certain cultural practices that take precedence over skills in recruitment.

 The private sector has difficulty attracting and identifying young specialised graduates because of their attraction to administrative careers.
 In addition, African countries suffer from the brain drain phenomenon where young talents leave to study and work abroad, making them unavailable to national administrations and African companies.